4 Cooperative Agents

 Tooltip Text

-Multi-agent environments
+Multi-agent Environments

 Work in cooperative AI often makes use of simulation or experiments that are carried out in some kind of environment.
 Below are a few environments that are frequently used in cooperative AI.
 It might be especially useful to be familiar with these if you are aiming to do your own research in cooperative AI, but for now, don’t spend any longer than about 20mins total looking over the abstracts and introductions for these.